-- Using Drag n' Drop Katakana, find the katakana from the ア, カ, サ, タ, ナ, and ハ columns and place them in their correct spots.
-Try to complete this task 5 times and get your time in under ~1 minute.
+- Using Tofugu's Learn Kana Quiz, practice the katakana from the ア, カ, サ, タ, ナ, and ハ columns.
+Try to complete this task five times and get your time under one minute.

 - Copy, print out, or download this worksheet and fill in all the boxes.
 As always, use the mnemonics and try not to cheat.
 If this is starting to feel easy, try to time yourself to see how long it takes to complete each section and try to beat yourself each time.

 When you are done with these exercises it's time to move on to the next set of katakana.

 マ ミ ム メ モ ・ ヤ ユ ヨ

 Not quite ten in this set (before the exercises), but close enough.
 Let's start with the "M-column."